Principal Bundles and Gauge Theories: Maxwell's Electromagnetism

-Again, we can find an action, called the \emph{Einstein-Hilbert-Maxwell action}, from which the field equations will follow.
-Indeed, $(g,F)$ satisfies the Einstein (for a stress-energy tensor consisting only of the contribution by the electromagnetic fields) and Maxwell equations precisely if
+Again, in the source-free case, we can find an action, called the \emph{Einstein-Hilbert-Maxwell action}, from which the field equations will follow.
+Indeed, if locally $F=dA$, then $(g,A)$ satisfies the Einstein equation with electromagnetic stress-energy and the source-free Maxwell equation precisely when